Jasenovi Potoci: Insurgency

 Due to Ustaše repression, on July 29, 1941, insurgents from the village, attacked Ustaše strongholds in Čardak and Mlinište and captured their positions.
 As retaliation, the Ustaše killed Janko Stakić and Milan Ubiparip near the Ćorović Hotel in Mlinište.
 According to villager Mirko Kokeza, these were the first civilian victims in the area.
-A war ambulance was immediately organized in Čardak.
+A war ambulatory care was immediately organized in Čardak.
 On 30 July 1941, the insurgents attacked and disarmed the Ustaše stronghold in Gerzovo.
 On August 2, 1941, the insurgents fought the Ustaše in Štrbina with ten insurgents dying in the ensuing battle.
 In memory of this event, a large public gathering is held in Štrbina every year on Ilindan on 2 August.
 In the second half of August and the first half of September 1941, the insurgents fought against the Ustaše around the railway station in Mlinište, though poorly armed and poorly organized, to prevent further persecution.

 In September 1941, the Ustaše massacred 105 civilians throughout the region as retribution against the insurgency.